rgwood/Project-Santa-Cruz-Private-Preview/user-guides/updating/usb_updating.md

     ![extract_update_files](https://github.com/microsoft/Project-Santa-Cruz-Private-Preview/blob/main/user-guides/updating/images/usb_extract_update_files.png)

-1. Copy the extracted pe101-\<version>.raw file, as well as the associated emmc_full.txt and fast-hab-fw.raw files, to the Santa Cruz image flash tool folder.
+1. Copy the extracted pe101-uefi-\<version>.raw file, as well as the associated emmc_full.txt and fast-hab-fw.raw files, to the folder containing the UUU tool (uuu.exe).

-1. Power off the carrier board and unplug the power cable.
-Remove the SD card from the SD card slot.

 1. Plug in the carrier board power cable and turn on the device.